magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_right-practice-steady-practice.md

 peace, because it will know what is right and what is wrong.
 It will see what is happening within us and realize peace.

-If we are to develop or samādhi, we must first have paññā.
+If we are to develop sīla or samādhi, we must first have paññā.
 Some people think that they’ll develop moral restraint one year, samādhi the next year and the year after that they’ll develop wisdom.
 They think these three things are separate.
 They think that this year they will develop sīla, but if the mind is not firm (samādhi), how can they do it?
 If there is no understanding (paññā), how can they do it?
 Without samādhi or paññā, sīla will be sloppy.

 In fact these three come together at the same point.
 When we have sīla we have samādhi, when we have samādhi we have paññā.
 They are all one,